 Spreading yourself too thin is a real threat to your success.

-Doing things properly and at the right speed will help you get more done.
+Doing things properly—and at the right pace—helps you accomplish more.

 Because when it comes to achieving great things in life, direction is more important than speed.